CSchrader90/RLEBWT/README.md

 To reduce the required run-time memory (although increase execution time), additional sweeps of the input could be made for each m-list and freeing this before considering the list for m + 1.

-Groups of S-indexes which cannot not be resolved to an order by using the m-lists are sorted naively with an implementation of merge sort.
+Groups of S-indexes which cannot be resolved to an order by using the m-lists are sorted naively with an implementation of merge sort.
 This can be altered to use the order of subsequent S indexes to improve time performance